unjica/unjica/documentation/project-overview.md

   - Maintains professional insights while being approachable and engaging
   - Properly attributes sources and provides context to news items
   - Adds appropriate tagging for categorization
+  - Generates unique slugs for SEO-friendly URLs

 ### 4. Image Generation
 - Creates visual elements for each article using:
-  - OpenAI's DALL-E API when available (primary method)
+  - OpenAI's DALL-E 3 API when available (primary method)
-  - Fallback to placeholder images when API is unavailable
+  - Fallback to Lorem Picsum for placeholder images when API is unavailable
   - Images that visually represent the article's primary topic and tags
+  - Permanent storage in Cloudflare R2 for reliable access

 ### 5. Storage and Distribution
 - Each generated article is stored in a PostgreSQL database
 - Articles include metadata like publishing date, topics, and tags
 - The database storage enables historical browsing and search functionality
 - Articles are served through a responsive web interface
+- Real-time updates via 60-second polling
+- Automatic Facebook page sharing for new articles

+## User Engagement Features

+- **Comment System**:
+  - Nested comments with replies
+  - Anonymous commenting support
+  - Reaction system for both articles and comments
+  - Real-time updates

+- **Social Sharing**:
+  - Automatic Facebook page posting
+  - Share buttons for articles
+  - Hashtag generation for social media
+  - SEO-optimized URLs and metadata

+- **Content Discovery**:
+  - Category-based navigation
+  - Tag-based filtering
+  - Infinite scroll pagination
+  - Featured article highlighting

 ## Scheduling System